 - Landlord Liability - A landlord can be held liable when a dog belonging to a tenant bites a person, if the landlord or his representatives possessed actual knowledge of the dog's viciousness prior to the attack, and could have removed the dog before it injured the victim.
 Note that just because a bite occurred by a dog in a rented property or apartment, there is no strict liability as there is in Civil Code Section 3342 above.
 The landlord must have had actual notice that the dog was vicious and failed to take action in order to hold him responsible.
 There must be knowledge and a time period where the landlord could have taken action to remove the dog from the premises even if he needed to evict the tenant.
 A commercial landlord, for example, the landlord of a store owner, has a duty to inspect his property and remove dangerous conditions.

 - Liability of Day Care Centers - Owners of Day Care Centers often tries to have the parents sign a release of liability if a dog bites a child in the daycare center.
 California law does not recognize such releases as valid.

 - Liability for Injuries - If a dog has been known by the owner to jump on people or be overly playful, someone who is injured in this fashion can usually recover from their injuries.
-In a recent case, our offices recovered a $500,000 policy limit when our elderly client was injured in this way.
+In a recent case, our Sacramento dog bite lawyers recovered a $500,000 policy limit when our elderly client was injured in this way.